WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ![Screenshot 2024-10-26 164828](https://github.com/user-attachments/assets/485d24ea-2c34-4c01-8452-bd43e0993aab)

 ## MySQL Schema Objects - Tables, Stored Procedures, Functions and Views
-Images of the apache_logs schema objects.
+Images of the ***apache_logs*** schema objects.
 Access and Error log attributes are normalized into separate entity tables.
 Each table is populated with unique values of the attribute.
-Entity Relationship Diagram will be posted soon.
+Entity Relationship Diagram will be posted in future.

+Database normalization is a critical process in database design with objectives of optimizing data storage, improving data integrity, and reducing data anomalies.
+Organizing data into normalized tables greatly enhances efficiency and maintainability of a database system.

 ![apache_logs.tables](<Screenshot 2024-11-18 025434.png>) ![apache_logs.stored_programs](<Screenshot 2024-11-18 025629.png>) ![apache_logs.views](<Screenshot 2024-11-18 025758.png>)